bkhsoftware/MOWED/docs/planning/phase-4-todo-list.md

 - [ ] Implement a 3D city modeling interface
 - [ ] Design a public services coverage dashboard
 - [ ] Develop a traffic flow simulation tool
+- [ ] Create a zoning and land use management interface
+- [ ] Implement a public transportation route planning tool
+- [ ] Design a urban sustainability scorecard
+- [ ] Develop a citizen feedback and participation platform
+- [ ] Create a historical preservation and cultural heritage management interface
+- [ ] Implement a disaster preparedness and emergency response planning tool

 ### Optimization Logic
 - [ ] Develop algorithm for optimal public facility placement
 - [ ] Implement transportation network optimization
 - [ ] Create a land use allocation model
+- [ ] Develop a housing density and affordability optimization algorithm
+- [ ] Implement a green space and urban forest distribution model
+- [ ] Create an algorithm for optimizing energy efficiency in urban infrastructure
+- [ ] Develop a water management and flood prevention optimization model
+- [ ] Implement a waste management and recycling route optimization
+- [ ] Create a multi-modal transportation hub location optimizer
+- [ ] Develop an algorithm for balancing commercial and residential zoning

 ### Data Visualization
 - [ ] Design interactive 3D city maps
 - [ ] Implement heat maps for population density and service coverage
 - [ ] Create animated traffic flow visualizations
+- [ ] Develop time-lapse visualizations of urban growth and change
+- [ ] Implement augmented reality for on-site urban planning visualization
+- [ ] Create interactive public transit maps with real-time data
+- [ ] Design visual impact assessments for new development projects
+- [ ] Implement air quality and pollution dispersion models
+- [ ] Create virtual reality walkthroughs of proposed urban designs
+- [ ] Develop interactive social and economic indicator maps

 ### Advanced Features
 - [ ] Develop a machine learning model for predicting urban growth patterns
 - [ ] Implement a citizen feedback integration system
 - [ ] Create a sustainable urban development scoring system
+- [ ] Develop an AI-powered urban design suggestion tool
+- [ ] Implement a blockchain-based land registry and property management system
+- [ ] Create a smart city integration platform for IoT devices and data
+- [ ] Develop a predictive maintenance system for urban infrastructure
+- [ ] Implement a noise pollution modeling and mitigation tool
+- [ ] Create a urban microclimate analysis and optimization system
+- [ ] Develop a gentrification risk assessment and mitigation planner

 ### Testing
 - [ ] Write unit tests for all optimization functions
 - [ ] Develop integration tests for the entire module
 - [ ] Perform usability testing with urban planners
+- [ ] Conduct performance testing for large-scale city simulations
+- [ ] Implement stress testing for concurrent user scenarios
+- [ ] Perform accuracy testing of predictive models against real-world urban data
+- [ ] Conduct cross-platform testing for desktop and mobile interfaces
+- [ ] Implement security testing for sensitive urban development data

 ### Documentation
 - [ ] Write user guide for the Urban Planning module
 - [ ] Document the optimization algorithms and their urban development implications
+- [ ] Create case studies of successful urban planning projects using the module
+- [ ] Develop quick-start guides for different user roles (e.g., city planners, policymakers, developers)
+- [ ] Write technical documentation for integrating with GIS and other urban databases
+- [ ] Create video tutorials for key features and workflows
+- [ ] Develop a guide on interpreting and using the module's outputs for urban policy making
+- [ ] Write a white paper on the module's approach to sustainable and inclusive urban development

+### Collaboration and Integration
+- [ ] Implement data sharing capabilities with local government databases
+- [ ] Develop APIs for integration with existing city management systems
+- [ ] Create partnerships with satellite imagery providers for up-to-date urban landscape data
+- [ ] Implement integration with real-time traffic and public transit data sources
+- [ ] Develop collaborations with universities for ongoing urban studies research
+- [ ] Create a system for sharing best practices among city planners and urban designers
+- [ ] Implement integration with building information modeling (BIM) systems
+- [ ] Develop partnerships with utility companies for infrastructure planning

+### Ethical Considerations and Compliance
+- [ ] Develop guidelines for responsible use of citizen data in urban planning
+- [ ] Implement privacy controls for individual and community information
+- [ ] Create a system for ensuring inclusive and equitable urban development
+- [ ] Develop compliance checks for local and national urban planning regulations
+- [ ] Implement ethical AI use guidelines in predictive urban models
+- [ ] Create a framework for community engagement in urban planning decisions
+- [ ] Develop transparency reports for urban development projects
+- [ ] Implement accessibility features for users with disabilities in public engagement tools

 ## 3. Scientific Experiment Optimization Module
 ### UI Development